AlgyJr/ios_guides/Simulated-Screen-Loading.md

 ## Use Case 1: Simulate Screen Loading

-### Step 1: Add Common Swift File
+### Step 1: Add Delay Method

-We have created a delay method fro you to use, download this [Common.swift](https://www.dropbox.com/s/mzfmjlvv863x95e/Common.swift?dl=0) file and add it to your project.
+We have created a delay method for you to use, download this [Common.swift](https://www.dropbox.com/s/mzfmjlvv863x95e/Common.swift?dl=0) file and add it to your project.

 Alternatively, you can copy and paste the delay function directly in your Swift ViewController file [Add the Delay Method](https://github.com/codepath/ios_guides/wiki/Calling-a-Method-After-Delay#step-1-add-the-delay-method)